LudusRD/UIer/README.md

 **Roman Martyniuk** (aka *Roma_Doma*)

 Originally created as a personal utility to customize and beautify the Windows desktop.
+AI was used to adjust the code and comments to a single style.